zhaobaoxing/gitskills/README.md

 # gitskills
-Creating a new branch is quick AND simple.
+Creating a new branch is A quick AND simple.
 11111